Get us in your inbox

 • Cafés

 Opened in 2009, Urban’s Church Street emporium set the blueprint for Birmingham coffee culture.
-Testament to its popularity, Urban opens seven days a week, and is frequented by everyone from office types having a morning meeting and on-the-hoof freelancers quietly working away to folks just wanting a glorious coffee and a slice of cake.
-Its two floors are a thriving hive of community; a snapshot of Brummie diversity.
+Testament to its popularity, Urban opens seven days a week and is frequented by everyone from office types having a morning meeting and on-the-hoof freelancers quietly working away to folks just wanting a glorious coffee and a slice of cake.
+The Church Street location is currently closed, but the Jewellery Quarter incarnation continues pumping out fabulous coffee every day of the week.

 How do you fancy your luck?
 One of the quirkier establishments in Digbeth’s Custard Factory, Chance and Counters is a treat for those who enjoy their board games with a lighter touch than chess.
-With over 500 games to choose from, visitors are spoiled for choice before they even glance over their menu of tasty finger food, milkshakes, wines and craft beer.
-Pride of place, though, are their hot drinks – expect with all the usual coffee suspects and a generous selection of teas, plus colourful lattes including raspberry ripple, ‘minty blue’ peppermint and ‘neon pink’ beetroot and orange.
+With over 600 games available, visitors are spoiled for choice before they even glance over their menu of tasty finger food, milkshakes, wines and craft beer.
+Pride of place, though, are their hot drinks – expect all the usual coffee suspects and a generous selection of teas and colourful lattes.

 Advertising